 Part of the reason North Carolina muscadine grapes are well suited for wine is that their aromatics are generous and long-lasting.
 This flavor profile is easy to work within winemaking.

 - In regards to green grapes, the greener the grape, the less ripe it is.
 This usually means it's going to be a more sour-tasting grape.
 The more bronze the green grape, the more ripe it is.

 - There are two types of muscadine grape vine scars: wet and dry.
-A dry scar means there’s a clean break from the vine.
+A dry scar means there's a clean break from the vine.
 A wet scar is when the skin of the grape tears a little.
 This looks like a cut where the juice starts to leak out.
-Wet scar grapes (like Carlos and Noble) don’t last as long as dry scar muscadine grapes do off the vine.
-(Which makes sense because an open “wound” would makes the fruit more vulnerable.)
+Wet scar grapes (like Carlos and Noble) don't last as long as dry scar muscadine grapes do off the vine.
+(This makes sense because an open “wound” would make the fruit more vulnerable.)

-- You’ll extend the life of your grapes about a week if you refrigerate them.
+- You'll extend the life of your grapes by about a week if you refrigerate them.

-Picking season is from August to the first week of October and it’s fun and affordable for the whole family.
+The picking season is from August to the first week of October, and it's fun and affordable for the whole family.
 (The vines are all significantly pruned back during winter.)
-It’s $1 to enter Hinnant Family Vineyard and $1.50 for each pound of grapes you pick.
+It's $1 to enter the Hinnant Family Vineyard and $1.50 for each pound of grapes you pick.

 Hinnant Family Vineyards is on the way from Raleigh to Goldsboro, a favorite North Carolina gem of a city!